[Updated 19th September 2016]

-Collaboration is nothing new.
-However, it is becoming increasingly important in the modern world, as we become more connected around the globe.
-The rise of cloud computing and faster internet connections have enabled collaboration more than ever and so, as such, it’s important that a business has the tools enable it to collaborate effectively, producing a more educated, skilled and engaged workforce.
+Collaboration in the workplace is nothing new.
+However, it is becoming increasingly important in the modern world as we become more connected around the globe.
+Cloud computing and faster internet connections has given rise to tools enabling employees to collaborate effectively, producing a more educated, skilled and engaged workforce.

-When working on a project, sometimes one employee isn’t going to know everything they might need to.
-By collaborating with others in different departments, or even offices, skills can be pooled in order to make the project more successful than it might otherwise be.
+When working on a project, an individual often needs the input of other employees.
+By collaborating with different departments or even different offices, skills can be pooled to make the project more successful than it might otherwise be.

 - Company wiki